-Both the McNultys and O'Haras emigrated from Ireland to Ontario in the 1840s, the era of the Great Potato Famine, and from there came west early last century.
+Both the McNultys and O'Haras emigrated from Ireland to Ontario in the 1840s, the era of the Great Potato Famine, and from there came west early in the 1900s.
 It's a path followed by many Canadians of Irish decent.

 Grandma Jo did not have a special Irish menu for St. Patrick's Day.
 All her fancy dinners included roast beef or turkey, mashed potatoes and gravy, homemade buns and a cooked vegetable such as carrots or corn.
 However, she would end the meal with green sugar cookies or green cupcakes with green icing and sprinkles on top, at least when we kids were young.
 (She taught me the useful culinary skill of vigorously shaking together a drop of food colouring and half a cup of sugar, the lesson being that we need not buy sprinkles when we can make our own.)

 It is interesting that the Irish never lost their love of potatoes, even though – and perhaps because – the Great Potato Famine was caused by a lack of them.
 In 1844 and 1884, a devastating blight swept through Europe, wiping out potato crops and rotting potatoes in the bin.
 In most places, the loss of the potato was mitigated by other locally-grown foods.
 But in Ireland, the potato was the only food sustaining millions of rural families, three meals a day.
 Why was Ireland so reliant on the potato?
 The population of Ireland had grown so great, and the land laws were so oppressive, that large rural families had to eke out their living on small plots of land.
 Acre per acre, potatoes produce more food than most other vegetables.
 Pound for pound, potatoes provide three times more calories than wheat.
 It was a monoculture, by necessity.